NateSGH/cv-project/README.md

 # CV Application

-A React app which allows users to create their own CV and print it or download it in a PDF format.
+A CV React app which allows users to create their own CV and print it or download it in a PDF format.

+- Ability to edit submitted information
+- Ability to add several entries of work or education experience
+- Ability to print CV

 This project is a part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.
+_First React project_

 ## Build With